Michigan Online Poker

 How to Create an Online Poker Account

-In states where online poker is legal, the sign-up process is simple.
+The sign-up process is simple.
 Go to the poker site of your operator of choice.
 You will be prompted to begin the registration process and asked to provide:

 - Date of birth